falondarville/CawAI/readme.md

 I used three packages in this application that I have not used previously:

-1. email-regex for checking that a field contains input matching the format of a standard email address
-2. personality-sunburst-chart handles the graphical representation of the Watson Personality Insights data
+1. personality-sunburst-chart handles the graphical representation of the Watson Personality Insights data
-3. sweet-alert is an easy way to add a beautifully styled alert.
+2. sweet-alert is an easy way to add a beautifully styled alert.
 I used this to notify users that they have successfully created an account and prompt them to sign in

 As for organizing the project, I used GitHub’s built-in Projects tab, which allows you to create a project tied to a specific repository.
 I created several columns including: To Do, In Progress, and Completed.
 I also created a daily diary of my progress, a copy of which appears below.
 On top of that, I keep written lists and notes in a notebook.
 I committed to GitHub often and used commit names that were logical, descriptive, and concise.